-Many retailers are growing vast supplier network whether to kick-start their online business through drop shipping, create endless aisle experiences in store, or to start their own marketplace like Amazon and eBay.
+Many retailers are growing vast supplier network whether to kick-start their online business through drop shipping, create endless aisle experiences in store, or to start their own marketplace like Amazon, eBay, Etsy, you name it.

-No matter how you’re working with suppliers, there’s a lot of communication that must go on between you and each supplier to ensure inventory makes it from their warehouse into your customers’ hands.
+No matter how you’re working with suppliers, there’s a lot of communication that must go on between you and each supplier to ensure inventory makes it from multiple warehouses into your customers’ hands.